AngeloStavrow/hello-indigo/README.md

 ### Pre-requisites

-The live site is always built against the latest version of Hugo, so please be sure to [upgrade] before continuing.
+The live site is always built against:

+- the latest stable release of Hugo; to upgrade Hugo, follow these [upgrade instructions].
+- the latest stable release of Indigo; this repository maintains a submodule pointing to the latest release.

 ### Getting the source code